usaid-cs/yesterday-i-learned/ruby.md

 - Arrays are pretty much operable as sets if you do it. `[1,2,3,4,5] | [2,4,6]` indeed gives you `[1,2,3,4,5,6]`, and `[1,2,3,4,5] - [2,4,6]` indeed gives you `[1,3,5]`.
 - Ruby 2.6 introduces [endless ranges](https://anamaria.martinezgomez.name/2018/12/21/ruby2_6.html) like `(1..)` that goes to Infinity, sort of useful for things you would otherwise do with a while loop but don't like that.
 - [`0` is truthy](https://nkanaev.github.io/posts/polyglot/) because it's just a number. `""` is truthy because it's just a string.
 [Literally everything is truthy](https://riptutorial.com/ruby/example/2092/truthy-and-falsy-values) other than `nil` and `false`.
 Might as bloody well make `false` truthy because it's just a boolean.
+- Both `exit` and `quit` exits the `irb`. `find` and `detect` are synonyms. `map` and `collect` are the same.
+[When you type something, ruby does what you think you mean... and that is the behaviour some people like](https://www.youtube.com/watch?v=GC-XIchAcqM), over explicit understanding, and "one way to do things".
+- `require 'foo'` imports literally everything from the `foo` package.
+This is equivalent to `from foo import *`, where you have no way to prevent something you don't just from being imported.
+- `unless` is like, `if not`, except there is a keyword for it, and it confuses everyone `unless` you were the one who wrote it.